 A policy is just words on a page if there’s nothing to back it up.
 Once you have put the policy in place and trained the organization, make sure that policy gets enforced consistently.
 All employees should be required to adhere to the company’s anti-harassment policy, and be held accountable if they fail to do so.

-6. Investigate Internal Complaints Promptly and Take Appropriate Action
+6. Investigate Complaints and Take Action

 Similarly, it's important to promptly respond to sexual harassment complaints.
 Addressing any issues in a timely manner is another key element of demonstrating that the policy holds weight, and you’re serious about upholding it.